drinosaret/vn-club-resources/docs/guide.md

 ![Mememasa](assets/guide1.png)

-Visual novels offer a unique advantage for Japanese learners that traditional textbooks simply can't match:
+Visual novels offer a number of unique advantages for Japanese learners that traditional textbooks simply can't match:

 - **Extensive reading practice** - VNs contain thousands of lines of dialogue and narration
 - **Native audio** - Many VNs are fully voice-acted by professional Japanese voice actors
 - **Visual context** - Images and scenes help you understand situations and context
 - **Engaging content** - You're learning through stories you actually want to follow
-- **Interactive learning** - Choices and branching paths keep you actively engaged
+- **Interactive learning** - Choices and alternate routes keep you actively engaged

-Unlike textbooks (which lack real context), VNs let you **read at your own pace** while experiencing **authentic Japanese** in natural contexts.
+Unlike textbooks (which are often unnatural and lack real context), VNs let you **read at your own pace** while experiencing **real Japanese** in natural contexts.

 ---